 Kale speltotto with goat’s cheese

 This is very similar to a risotto, but based on nutty grains of pearled spelt, rather than rice.
-We serve this lovely wintry dish in the River Cottage Canteen, and enrich it with Quickes hard goat’s cheese – but any tasty, hard goat’s cheese would be good.
-If you prefer, you can finish the dish with some slices of soft, rinded goat’s cheese, as shown.
+This lovely wintery dish has appeared on the menu in the River Cottage Kitchen from time to time.
+It is delicious finished with Quickes hard goat’s cheese – but any tasty, goat’s cheese would be good.

 Heat the stock in a saucepan and keep it at a low simmer over a very low heat.